 Final Thoughts: Plan Your Flight

-Delta-9 gummies are highly predictable once you respect the biological clock.
+Delta-9 gummies are predictable once you respect the biological clock.

 Because the entire experience takes roughly 6 to 8 hours from start to finish, the golden rule of edibles is simple: Plan your dose around your schedule.

-If you have to be sharp and productive early the next morning, do not eat a 15 mg gummy at 10:00 PM.
+If you need to be sharp and productive early the next morning, do not eat a 15-mg gummy at 10:00 PM.
 Take your dose in the early evening, let the peak wash over you, and ride the relaxing, tapering phase straight into a deep, restful sleep.

 Disclosure: